stenioas/archinstall/configuration.md

 1. **Module Selection:**

 - The modules you want to use are defined in `builderrc.yml` under the `modules` array.
-- Each module is a YAML file (or inside a subfolder) that can define its own `commands`, `packages` and `services` arrays.
+- Each module is a YAML file (or inside a subfolder) that can define its own `commands`, `packages`, `aur_packages` and `services` arrays.

 2. **Merging:**

-- When you run the `postinstall.sh` script, it automatically calls the `install-modules.sh` script, which in turn calls `builder.py` to read the selected modules, merge all their `commands`, `packages`, and `services`, and generate the unified lists.
+- When you run the `postinstall.sh` script, it automatically calls the `install-modules.sh` script, which in turn calls `builder.py` to read the selected modules, merge all their `commands`, `packages`, `aur_packages` and `services`, and generate the unified lists.
-- The final **package list** will be installed before executing the command list, before enabling the service list configured in the modules, and will be organized alphabetically to avoid duplicates and ensure the correct installation order.
+- The final **package list** and **aur package list** will be installed before executing the command list, before enabling the service list configured in the modules, and will be organized alphabetically to avoid duplicates and ensure the correct installation order.
 - The final **commands list** will be executed in the order in which the modules are read, and within each module, in the order they are defined.
 This means the execution order is determined by the order of modules in `builderrc.yml` and the manual order of commands inside each module file.
-- The final **service list** will be enabled in the order in which the modules are read, and within each module, in the order they are defined.
-This means the execution order is determined by the order of modules in `builderrc.yml` and the manual order of services inside each module file.
+- The final **service list** will be enabled organized alphabetically to avoid duplicates and ensure the correct installation order.

 For example, if you have two modules, `custom` and `extra`, and define the modules in `builderrc.yml` as: